A Eulogy: the Tenacious Pursuit of Happiness

 My grandfather, James Chester Roush, wearing his bombardier jacket prior to a training mission aboard the B-26 bomber he flew with the U.S. Army Air Corps James Chester Roush wearing his bombardier jacket prior to a training mission aboard the B-26 bomber he flew with the U.S. Army Air Corps.

 Eventually, my grandfather made his way to flight school and bombardier school - training as a navigator-bombardier aboard a B-26 Martin Marauder.
-B-26s had a roughly 50% casuality rate during World War II, earning them the nickname “Widowmaker.”
+B-26s had a roughly 50% casualty rate during World War II, earning them the nickname “Widowmaker.”
 My grandfather’s older brother, Henry Roush, died in a B-26 plane crash during a training exercise.
 His battlegroup was deployed initially to Sardinia to assist with the Allied Forces’ Italy campaign, and later he was deployed to Dijon, France to bomb the Siegfried Line in order to make the way for the Allied invasion into Germany.

 He had flown 30 combat missions by the time V-E Day occurred; he’d won a Purple Heart from a wound inflicted by German anti-aircraft fire (flak;) his battlegroup had been attacked repeatedly by Luftwaffe sorties; but made it home in one piece.
 He was just shy of his 21st birthday when the war ended.